Astragalus cicer

 Astragalus cicer, the chickpea milkvetch, chick-pea milk-vetch or cicer milkvetch, is a perennial flowering plant native to Eastern Europe, popularized and subsequently transported to areas in Southern Europe, North America, and South America.
-Cicer milkvetch exhibits legume-like qualities; the plant produces pods which harbor its seeds.
-Its flowers are usually of pale yellow tint (sometimes white), and as such, attract bumble or European honey bees for pollination.
+It produces pods that resemble those of chickpeas.
+Its flowers are usually of pale yellow tint (sometimes white), and attract bumble or European honey bees for pollination.
 Growth often exceeds 0.6 meters, up to a height of 1 meter in length.